- Share your observations

 - Kevin Doyle

-Hairy Wild-petunia (Ruellia humilis), a State Endangered plant, is found in prairies and upland oak woods.
+Hairy Wild Petunia (Ruellia humilis), a Wisconsin Endangered plant, is found in prairies and upland oak woods.
 Blooming occurs late May through early October; fruiting occurs late June through early October.
 The optimal identification period for this species is late May through early October.

 Synonyms: Ruellia ciliosa var. longiflora, Ruellia humilis var. calvescens, Ruellia humilis var. depauperata, Ruellia humilis var. expansa, Ruellia humilis var. frondosa, Ruellia humilis var. humilis, Ruellia humilis var. longiflora